Hormel joins Tyson Foods, JBS in removing drug banned by China from hog supply

 Hormel, which sells ham, pork tenderloin and other meat products, does not slaughter hogs itself.
 Instead, it partners with third-party suppliers that process the animals for Hormel’s raw materials.

-Reporting by Tom Polansek; Editing by Lisa Shumaker
+Reporting by Tom Polansek; Editing by Lisa Shumaker and Aditya Soni